Rolls-Royce and Electrical Submersible Pumps (ESP) ?

 Electrical Submersible Pumps (ESP) are one of the most reliable and efficient ways to lift reservoir fluids (both oil and water) to the surface.
 As the name suggests, it is submerged into the reservoir fluids ( in a well) and pushes the fluid to the surface.
-ESP pumps can be designed to handle fluids of up to 60,000 b/d and cover various well conditions and production profiles, and generally a low cost solution for high volumes of lifting.
-ESP systems are very susceptible to failures caused by 1) Sand 2) Electric spike 3) Frequent on/off of the pumps / motors 4) High down-hole temperatures.
+ESP pumps can be designed to handle fluids of up to 60,000 b/d and cover various well conditions and production profiles, and generally a low-cost solution for high volumes of lifting.
+ESP systems are very susceptible to failures caused by 1) Sand 2) Electric spike 3) Frequent on/off of the pumps/motors 4) High down-hole temperatures.
 On average, a down-hole pump itself have higher failure rates, followed by motors and cables, which all part of the ESP system.

 A top-down pricing policy is very common in this the ESP business - when pricing the ESP system, manufacturers would always consider what are the lost production opportunities and costs of ESP change for operators.
 Generally, operators are willing to pay more for the ESP system, if it guarantees certain performance levels.
-E.g. changing a $ 500K ESP system requires on average of 3-8 days of lost production and daily rig / well intervention rates.
+E.g. changing a $ 500K ESP system requires an average of 3-8 days of lost production and daily rig / well intervention rates.
 This could be translated into millions of dollars of costs for operators, depending on the production rates and well intervention costs (especially offshore).
 Is there the best approach in solving this?

 Historically, operators purchased ESPs and never looked into other options.
 However, a new approach of “leasing” became popular in many parts of the world and proved to be fairly successful.
-The problem with this strategy is ESP running boundaries and operators willingness to shutdown a well, if an ESP is about to fail (based on monitoring).
-Operators are reluctant to kill production just because a service company considers that the ESP will fail in a few days / hours - the cost of the ESP is extremely small compared to lost revenue as a result of that shutdown.
+The problem with this strategy is ESP running boundaries and operators willingness to shut down a well, if an ESP is about to fail (based on monitoring).
+Operators are reluctant to kill production just because a service company considers that the ESP will fail in a few days/hours - the cost of the ESP is extremely small compared to lost revenue as a result of that shutdown.
 Reason being, ESP owners would want to extend the life of the ESP system by avoiding significant failures and breakdowns through preventive maintenance.

 Will operators listen?
 How the right balance can be achieved and objectives aligned?
-Well, the airlines industry and Rolls-Royce can help.
+Well, the airlines' industry and Rolls-Royce can help.

 Power-by-the-hour is the concept originated in the aviation industry by Rolls-Royce whereby commercial airlines would pay for every hour a jet engine worked (aka operating lease).
 Yes, this is how it works - jet engines generally owned by manufacturers (OEM) and those OEMs take care of servicing and repairs and guarantee performance at all times.
-It has been a common practices for almost 20 years.
+It has been a common practice for almost 20 years.
 There are a number of benefits for both, the airlines and OEMs, namely:

 - Less CAPEX for plane owners